MaTi5893/Napoleon-s-Legacy-Remastered/README.txt

 open the NLR zip file,
 copy the Napoleon's Legacy Remake folder and Napoleon's Legacy Remake .mod file to the /mod folder in your game files.

-###The NLR Low Res submod changes the terrain textures to be smaller, so that they have less an impact on performance, while still looking... passable, to me.###					    ##
+###The NLR Low Res submod changes the terrain textures to be smaller, so that they have less an impact on performance, while still looking... passable, to me.###
-###The Belle Dark submod is a graphics change, using Jman's Belle Dark mapmod.										      ###
-##Neither of the submods change your checksum - they're purely graphical										      ##
+##This submod doesn't change the checksum									      ##
-#If you don't want to keep having to click more than one option in the launcher, you can just copy the files of a submod into the main mod folder. 	      #
+#If you don't want to keep having to click on the submod in the launcher, you can just copy the files of a submod into the main mod folder. 	      #

 Links:
 	https://discord.gg/G5jGFgCbEg - This mod's discord